taz77/traefik-stack-examples/README.md

 When possibly, I prefer to keep all configuration in the Yaml files and rely on configuration files as little as possible - especially with Traefik container itself.
 I have avoided the use of a TOML file.

 In these examples I use the fictitious domain `dev.mytraefik.com` and I use Namecheap for ACME (Let's Encrypt) DNS challenge.
 For persistent storage I use a NFS version 4 mount with the address of `nas.local`

+The network `web` is a pre-existing network created on the swarm that is used by Traefik.